 We build on a vast literature documenting the existence of an electoral advantage for incumbent politicians seeking reelection.
 Evidence of an incumbency advantage in the U.S. dates back to Erikson (1971).
 Since Lee (2008), researchers have used regression discontinuity designs to provide rigorous causal evidence on this phenomenon, both at the candidate and the party level (Fowler and Hall 2014).
 In the U.S., they have found consistent evidence of an incumbency advantage in state (Uppal 2010), city council (Krebs 1998; Trounstine 2011), federal (Butler 2009), and primary elections (Ansolabehere et al. 2007; Olson 2020).
 A large incumbency advantage also exists in other countries using first-past-the-post elections, including the U.K. (Katz and King 1999; Eggers and Spirling 2017), Australia (Horiuchi and Leigh 2009), and Canada (Kendall and Rekkas 2012).
 Matland and Studlar (2004) suggest that the incumbency advantage is lower in proportional elections, since the presence of multiple incumbents in the same district dilutes the effect.
-Positive effects have been found in proportional elections in Denmark (Dahlgaard 2016), Finland (Kotakorpi et al. 2017), Germany (Hainmueller and Kern 2008; Ade et al. 2014), Ireland (Redmond and Regan 2015), Norway (Fiva and Røhr 2018), Sweden (Liang 2013), but not in Italy (Golden and Picci 2015) and Japan (Ariga 2015), where, if anything, incumbents tend to be disadvantaged.1
+Positive effects have been found in proportional elections in Denmark (Dahlgaard 2016), Finland (Kotakorpi et al. 2017), France (Gougou 2023), Germany (Hainmueller and Kern 2008; Ade et al. 2014), Ireland (Redmond and Regan 2015), Norway (Fiva and Røhr 2018), Portugal (Lopes da Fonseca 2017), Sweden (Liang 2013), but not in Italy (Golden and Picci 2015) and Japan (Ariga 2015), where, if anything, incumbents tend to be disadvantaged.

 The incumbency advantage may first arise because incumbent politicians get an edge from holding office (Fiorina 1989; Krebs 1998).
 Incumbents can engage in clientelism (Nunez 2018; Frey 2019) and pork barrel spending (Fowler and Hall 2015; Spáč 2020).
 They tend to get disproportional media coverage (Prior 2006; Schaffner 2006), and may be able to outspend challengers (Fouirnaies and Hall 2014; Holbrook and Weinschenk 2014).
-Second, incumbents may deter high-quality challengers to compete against them (Levitt and Wolfram 1997; Ashworth and Bueno de Mesquita 2008; Ban et al. 2016; Hall and Snyder 2015).
+Second, the incumbency advantage may arise from systematic differences in the quality of incumbents and challengers.
+Incumbents may deter high-quality challengers from competing against them (Levitt and Wolfram 1997; Ashworth and Bueno de Mesquita 2008; Ban et al. 2016; Hall and Snyder 2015).
+Differences in quality may also emerge if candidates who marginally lost the election are replaced more often in the next election than incumbents who marginally won and the pool of candidates to choose from is of lower quality than those who made it to a close election (Eggers 2017).